-Using a Non-Participating Pharmacy or Not Showing Your Express Scripts or Medco ID Card
+Using a Non-Network Pharmacy or Not Showing Your Express Scripts or Medco ID Card

-You are not eligible for a discounted price if you have your prescription filled at a non-participating retail pharmacy or fail to show your prescription drug ID card at a participating network retail pharmacy.
+You are not eligible for a discounted price if you have your prescription filled at a non-network retail pharmacy or fail to show your prescription drug ID card at a in-network retail pharmacy.
 You may print out a temporary ID card if you have registered for access to your personal account on the Express Scripts website at www.express-scripts.com.

 - You pay the full price of the prescription at the time of purchase.

 - You must submit a completed Direct Reimbursement Claim Form to Express Scripts within two years following purchase.
 You may obtain a claim form by accessing the ExxonMobil Family Internet site or by contacting Express Scripts at the number shown in the front of this SPD.

 - 100% of the difference between the non-discounted and the discounted cost of the prescription (the ineligible cost),

 - Your percentage copayment portion of the discounted cost.

 A long-term or maintenance drug is one you take for an extended period of time, such as for ongoing treatment of diabetes, arthritis, a heart condition or blood pressure.
 The Plan generally provides benefits for up to a 90-day supply.
 See Special provisions for more information.